S Club 7’s Hannah Spearritt left ‘homeless’ after landlord’s housing crisis decision

-S Club 7’s Hannah Spearritt left ‘homeless’ at Christmas: ‘People think we must all be millionaires’
+S Club 7’s Hannah Spearritt left ‘homeless’: ‘People think we’re millionaires but we’ve nowhere to live’

 ‘We didn’t have time to find another place,’ former popstar said